 - Oil the griddle well.

-- Add onion and cook for 8 minutes.
+- Add onion on one side and cook for 5 minutes.

-- Add the steak to the hotter side of the griddle.
+- Add the steak to the other side of the griddle.

-- Cook until browned and cooked through about 3 minutes.
+- Cook until browned and cooked through, about 3 minutes.
+Combine the steak and onions.

-- Add the cheese slices to the top of the steak and cover.
-Cook until the cheese melts, about 2 minutes.
+- Add the cheese to the top of the steak and cover, adding a touch of water to the hot surface just before you close the dome.

 - Fold the cheese into the steak.

-- Form sandwiches with the rolls, steak mixture, onions, and peppers.
+- Form sandwiches with the rolls, steak and onions.

 Andrea says